 Though it may be thematically similar to his earlier work, Drive is a dramatic departure from the Pusher trilogy.
-Refn’s directorial vision may take its violence cues from Pusher, but Refn buffers the blood with the impacting art of his best film (in my opinion), Bronson.
+Refn’s directorial vision may take its cues on violence from Pusher, but Refn buffers the blood with the impacting art of his best film, Bronson.

-Refn’s refreshing ability to reference bodies of work that have come before—as well as his impressive knack for developing his own cinematic voice—makes him a director to keep an eye on.
-Mr. Refn, we have taken note.
+Refn’s refreshing ability to reference bodies of work that have come before—as well as his impressive knack for developing his own cinematic voice—makes him one of the most interesting working directors.
 [A]